 Many schools use the familiar grades of A through F, but the cutoff point for each grade is not always the same from school to school—sometimes the cutoff for an ‘A’ is 93, while a score of 90 will get you the same grade at another school.
 The same is true for businesses who use credit score ranges; the distribution of scores might not be the same, but they will almost always be similar.

-Experian, a credit reporting agency, published this example of FICO score ranges:
+Experian, a credit reporting agency, published an example pie chart along with these FICO score ranges:

 - Exceptional – 800+